 I recommend PVC or rubber because they offer superior performance and durability over time.
 There are many pricey, flimsy options, particularly the circular variety, so please check the reviews before purchasing.

-Another thing to consider is the clearance between the deck and the fire pit basin.
-Some mat manufacturers state that if their products are placed too close to a heat source, they will not work as intended.
+Another consideration is the clearance between the deck and the fire pit basin.
+Some mat manufacturers state that they will not work as intended if their products are placed too close to a heat source.

 Insulated fire pit barrier

 These fire pit barriers are available in both square (12″ x 12″, 16″ x 16″, 24″ x 24″, and 36″ x 36″) and octagonal (30″ diameter) forms.